Siege of Baghdad (1136): Siege

-The siege of Baghdad (1136) was a fifty-day blockade of Baghdad, the seat of the Abbasid caliphs, in 1136.
 The siege began when the Seljuk ruler of Iraq, Ghiyath ad-Din Mas'ud, attacked the caliph al-Rashid Billah.
 During the siege, the populace of Baghdad rose in revolt against the caliph, plundering the Tahirid Palace.
-In the end, al-Rashid fled the city for Mosul, where he abdicated the caliphate.
-His uncle, al-Muqtafi, was raised to the throne instead by Mas'ud, who then retired to the east.
+In the end, al-Rashid fled the city for Mosul on 14 August and Mas'ud entered the city on 15 August.
+His uncle, al-Muqtafi, was raised to the throne instead by Mas'ud on 18 August, who then retired to the east.